allegheny-college-cmpsc-100-fall-2022/course-materials/README.md

 By the end of this course, you will be able to:

-* Develop and realize moderately complex ideas and their effects in a digital medium
+* Develop and realize moderately complex ideas and their effects beyond merely the digitial world
 * Understand the basic language-independent principles of "object-oriented programming" (OOP)
 * Express basic fluency in the Python programming language
 * Exercise an intermediate grasp of industry-standard tools used to build software (e.g GitHub, IDEs)